ActivitySim/activitysim/HOW_TO_RELEASE.md

     and development.
 If they are not updated, these environments will end up with dependencies loaded from *pip* instead of *conda-forge*.

-00. Run `black` to ensure that the codebase passes minimal style checks.
+00. Run black to ensure that the codebase passes all style checks.
     This check should only take a few seconds.
 These checks are also done on GitHub Actions and are platform independent, so they should not be necessary to replicate locally, but are listed here for completeness.